 While heat can be used to dull pain, just the opposite also works for some people.
 Some find that applying an ice pack to the back for 10 to 15 minutes every two to three hours does the trick.
 If pain still doesn’t seem to go away naturally, most doctors recommend taking an over-the-counter painkiller when symptoms get very bad (like Tylenol or ibuprofen/Advil).

 6. Reduce Inflammation

 Many of these risk factors cause inflammation, which makes it harder to heal from injuries and increases pain.
-To combat inflammation and improve your odds of feeling better more quickly, make sure to eat a nutrient-dense healing diet, avoid smoking/using recreational drugs, and get exercise and good sleep.
+To combat inflammation and improve your odds of achieving sciatic nerve relief more quickly, make sure to eat a nutrient-dense healing diet, avoid smoking/using recreational drugs and get exercise and good sleep.

 Sciatic Nerve Pain Symptoms